mcguffin/mcguffin-more-privacy-options/readme.txt

 3. Blog visible only to administrators - "Admins Only".

-Mulitsite Network Admin can set an override on blog privacy at "Network Visibility Selector" on Network Settings page
+Mulitsite Network Admin can set an override on site privacy at "Network Visibility Selector" on Network Settings page

 Multisite Network Admin can set privacy options at Network-Sites-Edit under "Settings Tab" as well.